pcgcid/geocoder-PCGC/README.md

 PCGC_CHOP | `CHOP`
 PCGC_UTAH | `Utah`
 PCGC_CHLA | `Childrens of LA`

+**_Note_**: On Windows computers you may need to give Docker explicit permissions to access the folder containing the address file (and possibly restart the Docker daemon after you have done so).
+Please check the Docker documentation for details.

 **_Note_**: The first time this process is run, docker will download the latest container from the ACC, which takes a few minutes of time.
 Later runs will not require internet connections (unless the container is to be updated with the latest version).